wenbinlu/readarXiv/README.md

 (3) Then, run "python makeaudio.py", which converts all the abstract files ('.txt') into audio files ('.mp3').
 Each file takes about 1 minute, unfortunately.

 (4) Finally, run "python run_playaudio.py", which will play the .mp3 files one by one.
-For each .mp3 file, the user has 30 seconds (an adjustable parameter in 'playaudio.py') to decide if she wants to save the arxiv-ID for this file.
+For each .mp3 file, the user has 30 seconds (an adjustable parameter in 'playaudio.py') to decide whether to save the arxiv-ID for this file.
+Alternatively, one can download the .mp3 files into a smart phone or something with a audio player.

 Enjoy!